-How Much Money Can Successful Blogs Make?
+How Much Money Successful Blogs Can Make?

 Let’s start here because it is the fun, juicy part.
 How much money are people making from their blogs?
 Well, it varies significantly because your ability to earn is uncapped.

 Be prepared for your eyeballs to pop out if you are new to the blogging world.
-If you look at the highest earning bloggers – the estimated revenue is millions per year, even tens of millions!
+If you look at the highest earning bloggers – the estimated revenue is in the millions per year, even tens of millions!

 For example, Copyblogger is estimated to reach over $33 million annually.

 That is some of the very top and pretty massive operations.
 Not every blogger is raking in millions of dollars every year.
-It is shared to show how lucrative something seemingly simple as blogging has become.
+It is shared to show just how lucrative something as seemingly simple as blogging has become.

 The average blogger might earn $1,000 to $10,000 or more in their first year.
 If they have been a bit sloppy or inconsistent, they might even make nothing – $0.